Instructor: Assistant Professor Dan Fergus

 Students are responsible for all material discussed in class whether or not they attended that day.
 A student who is absent is expected to get any missed notes, handouts, or assignments from fellow students, and/or on-line resources as soon as he/she returns to class.
 I would also appreciate an e-mail indicating the reason for your absence as soon as possible.

 Project grades and comments (where applicable) will be posted to D2L.
 It is the student's responsibility to check the D2L and review his/her grades.
 If D2L lists a project grade as “missing,” it is most likely because I did not received the project, or it is largely incomplete.
 It is the student's responsibility to make sure his/her work has been completed and received by the instructor.

 Projects, papers, presentations, and exercises with a stated deadline (due date) are due on the date and at the time specified and no later.
-Assignments turned-in late will lose one letter grade for each week they are late.
+Assignments turned-in late will lose one letter grade for each week they are late (unless I give you permission to turn in the project late due to extenuating circumstances).
 All work must be turned in by the end of the final scheduled regular class (finals week excluded).

 Project 1: Edit to Audio

 In order to practice using non-linear editing software, students will be given several short pieces of music and some random video clips.
 Students will then create a short interpretive video with the provided material, with the emphasis on careful and creative editing and synchronization.

 When you watch a TV news story, movie or other video closely you'll quickly realize that you are seeing things from a variety of angles and distances—different shots.
 In this project, students will use cameras and create a short video portrait consisting of a least nine different camera shots.
 The emphasis is on experimentation and technical proficiency.

 Students will be given a page of text (a Word or PDF document) that they will have to "translate" into HTML, using the proper tags for the various parts of the document (headings, paragraphs, quotes, etc.).